-Our Board of Directors has a wide range of skills and interests but we are all united through our commitment to education, the power & potential of youth, our belief in civic engagement, and in striving towards a better tomorrow for all.
+Our Board of Directors has a wide range of skills and interests but we are all united through our commitment to education, our conviction in the power & potential of youth, our belief in civic engagement, and the striving towards a better tomorrow.

 Director at Large

-Education and community are the twin forces that have most inspired who I am today and I believe these are our best tools to ensure our world remains healthly, secure, and full of opportunity.
+Education and community are the two forces that have most inspired who I am today and I believe these are our best tools to ensure our world remains healthy, secure, and full of opportunity.

-Indeed, it was community support, in the form of a scholarship, which provided the foundation—and inspiration—of the Global Citizenship Academy.
-It was also during this period where I became involved with an engaged community of peers and first recognized the power of non-tradional modes of learning.
-Although I graduated with an honors degree in biology, for my final dissertation I successfully lobbied the administration to allow me explore education & curriculum development.
-This dissertation, which challenged conventional approaches to learning was both well received by the administration and received publication in an academic journal.
+Indeed, it was community support, in the form of a scholarship, that enabled me to attend college and that provided the first cornerstone of the Global Citizenship Academy.
+It was also during this period where I became involved with an engaged community of peers and first experienced the power of informed leadership.
+And although I graduated with an honors degree in biology, for my final dissertation I successfully persuaded the administration to let me explore education & curriculum development.
+This dissertation, which challenged conventional approaches to learning, advocated civic engagement, and aspired to instill an environmental ethic among undergraduates was both well received by the administration and received publication in an academic journal.

 After college I embarked on a ten month bicycle tour of Europe, an experience that left me enamored by the continent's cultural & historical richness and which has kept me here since.
-Over the last five years I have been fortunate to share my passion for learning and community by organizing and directing multi-week educational tours for thousands of American students travelling in Europe.
-These experiences have continued to reinforce my commitment to the power of non-traditional forms of learning and the capacity for growth, leadership, and creativity among youth.
-It was these experiences, in conjunction with a growing concern about what sort of world our children may inherit that has inspired the vision of the Global Citizenship Academy.
+Over the last five years I have been fortunate to share my passion for learning and community through organizing and directing multi-week educational tours for thousands of international students travelling across Europe.
+These experiences have continued to reinforce my conviction in the power of education and in the capacity of youth.
+And it was these experiences, in conjunction with a growing concern about what sort of world our future generations may inherit that has ultimately inspired the vision of the Global Citizenship Academy.